 Loss of Lock Fault

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The host ECU shall have the ability to monitor Lock status using the lock status bit in the appropriate register (see table 7).

 This status shall be reported via DID “Loss of Lock Fault” if the local node reports a loss-of-lock event.